-The thrilling conclusion to the New York Times bestselling series "made for fans of Victoria Aveyard and Sabaa Tahir" (Bustle), Ember Queen is an epic fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.
+Witness the thrilling conclusion to the series that began with the New York Times bestseller Ash Princess.
+Fans of Victoria Aveyard and Sabaa Tahir will love this epic fantasy about a throne cruelly stolen and a girl who must fight to take it back for her people.

 Princess Theodosia was a prisoner in her own country for a decade.
 Renamed the Ash Princess, she endured relentless abuse and ridicule from the Kaiser and his court.
-But though she wore a crown of ashes, there is fire in Theo's blood.
-As the rightful heir to the Astrean crown, it runs in her veins.
-And if she learned anything from her mother, it's that a Queen never cowers.
+As the rightful heir to the Astrean crown, fire runs in her veins, and a queen never cowers.

 The Kaiserin's strange power is growing stronger, and with Prinz Søren as her hostage, there is more at stake than ever.
 Theo must learn to embrace her own power if she has any hope of standing against the girl she once called her heart's sister.

 The sun is blinding when I step out of the mouth of the cave on weak legs.
 I lift a heavy, aching arm to shield my eyes, but the effort of even that small gesture makes the world around me spin.
 My knees buckle and the ground comes up to meet me, hard and sharp with rocks.
 It hurts, but oh, it feels so good to lie down, to have fresh air in my lungs, to have light, even if it is too much all at once.

 My throat is so dry, it hurts to even breathe.
 There is caked blood on my fingers, on my arms, in my hair.
 Distantly I realize that it’s mine, but I can’t say where it came from.
 My memories are a desert--I remember stepping into the cave, remember hearing my friends’ voices begging me to come back.
 And then . . . nothing.